Creative DIY Children’s Dress-Up Wardrobe: Trash To Treasure

 Step 6: Add Tissue Paper

-Paint the glue mixture on top of tissue paper.
-Please note when choosing tissue paper you need to pay attention if you want your colors to blend more than you will want bleeding tissue paper.
+Paint the glue mixture onto the tissue paper.
+Please note that when choosing tissue paper, you need to decide whether you want your colors to blend more or bleed into each other.
+If you want blended colors, try this method with bleeding tissue paper.

 Use an old brush and simply cover the whole piece of tissue paper.
 Overlapping tissue paper can create a really fun look.